johnymontana/johnymontana.github.io/_posts/2017-11-28-geocoding-paradise-papers-neo4j-spatial-visualization.md

 ---
 layout: post
-title: Geocoding Paradise Papers Addresses In Neo4j To Build Interactive Geographic Data Visualizations
+title: Geocoding Paradise Papers Addresses In Neo4j To Build Interactive Geographical Data Visualizations
 introtext: This post explores how to build spatial data visualizations using address data from the Paradise Papers leak of offshore corporations and the people connected to them.
 First, we geocode all addresses in the leaked data, then build a heatmap and interactive map for exploring the data of offshore legal entities.
 mainimage: /public/img/ppviz/heatmap1.png
 ---